-Not to be confused with “Gorundhog Day” aka number 9 on this list, this story deals with parallell universes (as opposed to the SAME day, replayed, over and over).
+Not to be confused with “Groundhog Day” aka number 9 on this list, this story deals with parallell universes (as opposed to the SAME day, replayed, over and over).

 Again, like number 6 on this list, the genius of SLIDING DOORS is its emotional truth.
-Just about everyone has had a realisation in their lives where they feel something happening (or not happening) has made a huge IMPACT on their lives.
+Just about everyone has had a big realisation or moment in their lives.
+We may also feel something happening (or not happening) has made a huge IMPACT on our lives.

 DID YOU KNOW?
-Sometimes producers and publishers talk about “Sliding Doors stories” – a story in which a character is faced with a choice of some kind.
-My novel, THE DECISION: LIZZIE’S STORY is a “Sliding Doors” story.
+Sometimes producers and publishers talk about “Sliding Doors stories”.
+This is any story in which a character is faced with a significant choice of some kind.
+My novels, Proof Positive and Toxic are “Sliding Doors” stories.

 Can you think of any other words or phrases storytellers have given us?